-It’s not unusual for black people and those from ethnic minority backgrounds to feel they don’t belong in certain workplaces.
-Such insecurities can lead to self-doubt and stress, but there are ways of preventing these feelings affecting work and relationships, writes Binna Kandola…
+Individuals from black and ethnic minority backgrounds often experience a sense of not belonging in certain workplaces.
+These insecurities can lead to self-doubt and stress, but there are effective ways to prevent these feelings from negatively impacting one’s work and relationships.

 Read the full article on Personnel Today.